UNDERRATED AND OBSCURE PERIOD DRAMAS TO WATCH

 I remember watching that years ago… but I need to see it again. *clicks link*

-(Listed alphabetically from A-Z)
+(Listed Alphabetically From A-Z)

 1. The 39 Steps

-A remake of an oldie, this one stars British actor Rupert Penry-Jones.
-It’s, surprisingly, more of a comic “cozy mystery” than anything and because of this, overplays its ending a bit.
+A remake of an oldie, The 39 Steps stars British actor Rupert Penry-Jones.
+It’s, surprisingly, more of a comic “cozy mystery” than anything, and because of this, overplays the ending a bit.

 2. Ballet Shoes

-Based on the classic children’s novel of the same name, the story weaves in a sweet romantic subplot and ends on a surprisingly bittersweet feeling.
+Based on the classic children’s novel of the same name, the story weaves in a sweet romantic subplot and ends with a surprisingly bittersweet feeling.
 The film also stars Harry Potter‘s Emma Watson.

 3. Berkeley Square

-Short-lived though it was, this miniseries looks scrumptious.
+Short-lived though it was, this miniseries is scrumptious.
 It’s a look at the 1800s through the life of the women who took care of the gentry’s children.

 4. Bertie and Elizabeth

 Though The King’s Speech takes a more serious approach to the same material, this film looks more closely at Bertie and his wife, Elizabeth’s relationship in a more whimsical, romantic nature, which is lovely.

 As a girl, it was one of my favorite films.
 It’s been years since I saw it, but if memory serves, it’s quite a charming little unknown.

 6. Falling for a Dancer

-I’ve not personally seen this though it looks like an interesting drama that deals in some harsh truths, yet promises a happy ending (unusual since Collin Farrell stars – his films are notorious for tragic ends).
+I’ve not personally seen this though it looks like an interesting drama that deals with some harsh truths, yet promises a happy ending (unusual since Collin Farrell stars – his films are notorious for tragic ends).
 What I have skipped through looked gorgeous.
 The film has a European rating of “15.”